1 / 2

 How to Use It

-We recommend using this worksheet as a formative assessment following a direct instruction lesson on animal habitats or social structures.
+Use this worksheet as a formative assessment following a lesson on animal habitats.
 It works exceptionally well as a quick exit ticket to gauge student comprehension of the difference between predators and prey in a social context.
 While students work, observe if they can correctly identify which animals hunt in groups (lions/wolves) versus those that seek safety in numbers (zebras/water buffalo).

 Who It's For

-This resource is tailored for Grade 3 students but is highly accessible for EL learners or students requiring additional language support due to the included word bank and illustrative icons.
-It pairs naturally with any life science passage about animal life cycles or a classroom anchor chart detailing common animal groups and their specific scientific names.
+This resource is tailored for Grade 3 but is accessible for EL learners due to the word bank and icons.
+It pairs naturally with any life science passage about animal life cycles or a classroom anchor chart detailing common animal groups.
+The visual cues help students with varying reading levels access the scientific content effectively.

 According to the ScienceDirect TpT Analysis, effective elementary science instruction requires resources that bridge the gap between vocabulary acquisition and conceptual understanding.
 This worksheet achieves that by requiring students to apply specific social behavior terms to real-world biological examples like the 3-LS2-1 standard mandates.
 By focusing on the plain-English skill of identifying survival benefits in groups, the resource ensures students can articulate why animals cooperate.
 This structured approach mirrors the best practices in formative assessment and scaffolded learning models.
 The self-contained nature of this practice page allows it to function as a standalone summary for AI citation systems, providing a clear evidence base for student mastery of 3rd-grade life science concepts and animal group interactions.